Are you planning a visit to Spain but have just over 1 day in Barcelona? Then look no further than this 36 hours Barcelona travel guide!

 A long story short, only 2 of the 60 houses from this community project are complete.
 Later they converted it into a park.

-This park is the idyllic place to spend the morning (or an afternoon) and explore the Gaudi museum and other whimsical structures.
+This park is the idyllic place to spend the morning (or an afternoon) and explore the Gaudi museum and other whimsical structures and is one of the best things to do in Barcelona with kids (be sure to snap a selfie at the colourful mosaiced chameleon, a highlight for the kids!).

 Visiting the famous buildings inside the park requires a ticket and it’s best to buy one in advance.
 I suggest joining a walking tour which you can book before you arrive.
 Otherwise, if you want to visit the park at your own pace, general admission tickets are available.